Myobu-Guardians/myobu-cloud-client/README.md

 ### Balance

 Get the user balance.
-This includes the amount of MYOBU tokens that user holds and the amount of MYOBU tokens that user has staked.
+This includes the amount of MYOBU tokens that the user holds and the amount of MYOBU tokens that the user has staked.

 ```typescript
 const walletAddress = "0x1234567890";